 Tucked away in the mountain village of Orient, close to Bunyola, is this small simple restaurant in the heart of the pretty village offering exceptionally good food.
 Book in advance! […] Restaurant Mandala

 Santi Taura’s innovative modern Mallorcan cuisine makes his restaurant one of Mallorca’s must visits.
 Book your table well in advance! […] Restaurant Santi Taura Mallorca

 This unmissable gourmet experience with talented chef Santi Taura will introduce you to his restaurant-within-a-restaurant, DINS by Santi Taura. […] Balearic tasting menu at DINS Santi Taura

 This quaint small restaurant is found in the charming village of Caimari, at the foot of the Sierra Tramuntana mountains. […] Rustic chic and organic produce at Ca Na Toneta

-Chef/owner Joan Marc Garcias Amer’s restaurant has been awarded the Michelin Bib Gourmand for 2013 for “high-quality, affordable cuisine”. […] Restaurant Joan Marc
+Chef/owner Joan Marc Garcias Amer’s restaurant holds the Michelin Bib Gourmand for 2016 for “good-quality, good-value cooking”. […] Restaurant Joan Marc

 Cati’s combinations of ingredients are surprising, but work brilliantly.
 Make your reservation now and try this excellent restaurant located in Llubí! […] Restaurant & Petit Hotel Daica